Usman-Rafique/Usman-Rafique.github.io/_posts/2025-10-08-ac_experience.md

 At ICCV, I had to send many reminders to get the discussion started.
 Given how much time and effort this phase goes into from both authors and ACs, I am increasingly of the opinion that the rebuttal and post-rebuttal discussion phase are not as useful as we hope if meaningful engagement is so rare.
 Notable researchers, [like Dima Damen, have raised similar concerns](https://x.com/dimadamen/status/1940628759314682086?t=M926aYi5B7-puzHjYWG7zA&s=19).

 **2\.
-The "Soft Cap" on Acceptance Rates Exists**
+An Anecdote on Acceptance Rate**

 For computer vision conferences like ICCV and CVPR, the standard process is to form a triplet of ACs, two ACs and a senior AC, who work together to finalize decisions.
 My AC triplet meeting was held on a Zoom call on a weekend with ACs in different timezones, and the process managed by the senior AC was smooth and efficient.

-This was the first time I encountered a loose guideline on acceptance percentage.
-While there were no strict recommendations, the acceptance rate was being tracked and used as a factor in our discussions.
-The scrutiny was asymmetrical: a batch having more than 30% acceptance might be examined carefully, but batches with much lower acceptance rates were not reviewed with the same lens.
-This asymmetry might create an implicit pressure to find reasons to reject borderline papers.
+In this meeting, the topic of acceptance rates came up informally.
+There were no strict guidelines or explicit quotas communicated to us.
+However, as we discussed our paper batches, the acceptance percentage for each of us was being mentioned.

+My perception was that this created a subtle, asymmetrical scrutiny: a batch trending above a certain percentage might invite a bit more discussion, while batches with much lower rates would not.
+To be perfectly clear, this was a single observation from one conversation, not an official policy.
+Still, it was an interesting first-hand experience of how even an informal awareness of such metrics might create implicit pressure when deciding the fate of borderline papers.

 **3\.
 Bidding for Reviewers is a Game of Strategy**